I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Given the focus of the People’s History Museum, its story will never finish being told.
 The museum hosts temporary exhibitions on a variety of topics that are relevant to the present day.

 On my visits, I have seen special exhibitions about Black history, the Co-operative Party, and the temperance movement.
-The latter was so effective that I immediately went to the BrewDog Manchester bar right after.
+The latter was so effective that I immediately went to a beer bar right after.

 Summary

-If you’re a history buff, especially when it comes to social & political history, you’ll enjoy the People’s History Museum in Manchester.
+If you’re a history buff, especially regarding social & political history, you’ll enjoy the People’s History Museum in Manchester.
 However, even if you’re not, the wide range of entertaining subject matter means that you’re likely to encounter at least something that you’ll find interesting.
-Plus it’s a great free activity for those on a budget, or on a rainy Manchester day.
+Plus, it’s a great free activity for those on a budget or on a rainy Manchester day.

 Here are some great Manchester tours, as well as other things to see & do in the city.